 - Homeless services protected despite a $6.2 billion budget shortfall

-2012 Minnesota Legislature invests $37.5 million in affordable housing and homelessness
+2012 Minnesota Legislature invests $37.5 million in bonds for affordable housing and homelessness

 See MCH 2011-2014 Strategic Plan Summary for more information about the direction we are going!